-Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments (Figure 1).
-Seven seedlings of N. oppositifolia and 14 seedlings of the other five species were planted in each treatment at each site, a total of 1232 seedlings in Guam.
-In Rota, nine seedlings of N. oppositifolia, 11 seedlings of C. papaya, and 14 seedlings of the other four species were planted in each treatment at each site, a total of 1190 seedlings.
+Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from fences in fenced treatments (Figure 1).
+Seven seedlings of N. oppositifolia and 14 seedlings of the other five species were planted in each treatment at each site, for a total of 1232 seedlings in Guam.
+In Rota, nine seedlings of N. oppositifolia, 11 seedlings of C. papaya, and 14 seedlings of the other four species were planted in each treatment at each site, for a total of 1190 seedlings.
 The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks after transplantation.
 After transplanting, seedlings were monitored monthly for mortality.

 Germination from scats

 We collected scats from R. marianna and S. scrofa from limestone forest sites to determine if either ungulate dispersed viable seeds via endozoochory.
 Location and date were recorded for each collection.
-We collected throughout the year, through both rainy and dry season.
-Collection was focused on four different sites in northern Guam where abundant scats from both deer and pigs provided high numbers for minimal sampling effort.
+We collected throughout the year, through both rainy and dry seasons.
+Collections occurred at four different sites in northern Guam where scats from both deer and pigs were abundant.

 Scat samples were layered on top of a 50% perlite and 50% peat moss soil mix in germination trays.
-The trays were outdoors at a nursery, under shadecloth.
-R. marianna pellets were mixed in at the surface, and S. scrofa scats were broken up to mix at the surface.
-Trays were watered regularly before and after any seedlings emerged from scats.
+The trays were kept outdoors at a nursery under shadecloth.
+R. marianna pellets were mixed in at the surface, and S. scrofa scats were broken up and mixed at the surface.
+Trays were watered regularly before and after seedlings emerged from scats.
 Seedlings were then identified and counted.
 Because the nursery was open air, species that were known to be wind-dispersed or that were common to all germination trays in the nursery (including from other experiments) were not counted.

 Vegetation transects and scat counts

 We conducted vegetation surveys to gather community composition data about limestone forest sites across Guam and Rota.
 We surveyed vegetation at each site using two 50-m by 1-m transects (Figure 2), covering a total of 100 m2.
-At sites with exclosures, transects ran from opposite corners of the exclosure.
-At sites without exclosures, they were placed end to end.
-All plants within these belt transects were identified and recorded.
+At sites with exclosures, transects extended from opposite corners of the exclosure.
+At sites without exclosures, transects were placed end to end.
+All plants within the belt transects were identified and recorded.
 Height was approximated for each adult plant, seedlings were identified and counted, epiphytes were identified on adult plants, and plants were categorized as vines, trees, ferns, or herbs.

 In addition to vegetation surveys, scats from both S. scrofa and R. marianna were counted to estimate relative abundance for each across the sites.
-After surveys at the initial sites, seven additional sites in Guam were added to increase variation in ungulate abundance, as well as to cover more limestone forest area after gaining access to Andersen Air Force Base, which has extensive limestone forest habitat.
-One exclosure site, Racetrack Fragment, was excluded, as it did not provide enough forest area to run 100 m2 of transect line.
+After surveys at the initial sites, seven additional sites in Guam were added to increase variation in ungulate abundance, and to include additional karst limestone forest area on Andersen Air Force Base.
+One exclosure site in northern Guam was excluded, as it did not provide enough forest area to run 100 m2 of transect line.
 A total of 14 sites were surveyed in Guam.

-Because animal tracks are almost impossible to see in limestone forest terrain, and the detectability of other sign such as trails and grazing vary widely even in similar habitats, we determined scat to be the most reliable indicator of ungulate abundance (Schreiner 1997).
+Because animal tracks are almost impossible to see in karst limestone forest terrain, and the detectability of other sign such as trails and grazing vary widely even in similar habitats, we determined scat to be the most reliable indicator of ungulate abundance (Schreiner 1997).
 Scats from S. scrofa and R. marianna were counted along the vegetation transects.
 A GPS device was used to walk roughly 400 meters in a square around the vegetation transect area (Figure 2), covering an area of about 800 m2.
 Scats were identified to ungulate species and counted in a 2-meter belt.

 Statistical analyses